 My next trip up in February was a perfect bluebird morning, with the mountain out in all its hunky fabulousness.
 We had to stop and get the requisite top of Green Valley with Rainier in the background shot.
 I have many shots of myself and friends here over the years.

-But the peak skiing this past winter was my first trip to Whistler-Blackcomb in over 20 years.
+But the peak skiing this past winter was my first trip north of the border to Whistler-Blackcomb in over 20 years.
 The village had grown beyond recognition from my last visit, but then the Olympics there in 2010 gave it a boost.
 We cross-country skied the first afternoon and last morning, bracketing a glorious day skiing mostly at the top of Blackcomb on Seventh Heaven and Glacier Express area.

 Top of Seventh Heaven, with Coast Range beyond.